-This project is a collaborative partnership between Springfield, Eugene and Bethel School Districts, the University of Oregon, Pacific University and Northwest Christian University.
+This project is a collaborative partnership between Springfield, Eugene and Bethel School Districts; the University of Oregon; Pacific University; and Bushnell University.
 These six organizations are working together to transform teacher preparation by designing a single pipeline capable of producing effective, culturally and linguistically diverse teachers.

 The project consists of four distinct focus areas including recruitment-selection, clinical practice, hiring-placement, and mentoring-induction.
 Taken together, the four areas and the proposed links within our project design yield the opportunity both to eliminate the gap between our changing student demographic and the demographic of our teaching staff while producing high quality teachers.

-It is our intent, when fully implemented, to work with over 20 teachers per year and to eliminate the persistent diversity gap in our teaching staff within the next ten years.
+It is our intent, when fully implemented, to work with over 50 student teachers per year and to eliminate the persistent diversity gap in our teaching staff within the next ten years.

-While the Pathways in Education program helps to cover the cost of tuition, it is not intended to completely fund a student’s education.
-Participants will need to pay application fees, housing, textbooks, testing fees, licensure fees, fingerprinting, additional tuition and other educational items as needed.
+While the Pathways in Education program helps to covers the cost of tuition, it is not intended to completely fund a student’s education.
+Participants will need to pay application fees, housing, textbooks, testing fees, licensure fees, additional tuition costs and other educational items as needed.

-Applicants are required to complete a FAFSA by the end of February each year and are encouraged to visit the Office of Student Access and Completion website for more information pertaining to the Oregon Opportunity Grant, Oregon Promise (and the Oregon Student Aid Application – ORSAA).
+Applicants are required to complete a FAFSA and are encouraged to visit the Office of Student Access and Completion website for more information pertaining to the Oregon Opportunity Grant, Oregon Promise (and the Oregon Student Aid Application – ORSAA).

-If you have any questions, please contact the program coordinator, Nicole Reyes at (541) 726-3207 or email@example.com
+If you have any questions or need assistance, contact the program coordinator, Nicole Reyes (541) 726-3207 or email@example.com